Last updated on October 8th, 2020 at 12:56 pm

 Millions of Instagramers and Snapchatters are trying to be the next famous fitness influencers, in their pursuit to become famous they are coming with new terminologies that leave many people confused about.

-Many people seem to be following muscle confusion techniques to make constant progress towards strength and muscle gains.
+Many people seem to be chasing muscle confusion techniques to make constant progress towards strength and muscle gains.

 Does muscle confusion really work? or is it just another myth?
 We will crackdown every question.
 But first, we need to go through the basics.